Calcutta Customs Club: Other departments

 Calcutta Customs has its field hockey and cricket divisions since its foundation.
 Club's cricket team participates in the tournaments of the Cricket Association of Bengal, and competes in the Second Division League.

 Field hockey

 The hockey team of Calcutta Customs is affiliated with the Bengal Hockey Association, and competes in the Calcutta Hockey League and Beighton Cup, one of the oldest field hockey tournaments in the world.
 The hockey team is among the most successful clubs in domestic tournaments, especially during the pre-independence years when Anglo-Indians used to dominate field hockey.
+Legendary hockey player Major Dhyan Chand rated the 1933 Beighton Cup final between Jhansi Heroes and Calcutta Customs the most memorable match of his career in his autobiography Goal, saying "If anybody asked me which was the best match that I played in, I will unhesitatingly say that it was the 1933 Beighton Cup final between Calcutta Customs and Jhansi Heroes.
+Calcutta Customs was a great side those days".